 Renske teaches public international law at VU Amsterdam and transnational law at National Taiwain University (NTU Law).

 Vos, R. 'A Walk along the Rue de la Loi: EU Facades as front- and backstage of transnational legal practice' in L. Boer and S. Stolk (eds.)
-Illuminating the Backstage of Transnational Legal Practice (Routledge, 2019 forthcoming).
+Backstage Practices of Transnational Law (Routledge, 2019 forthcoming).